qdzo/ceylon-config/README.md

 Setting up mutliple configurations is done by *profiles* dirs.

-> Ceylon doesn't force us to use any kind of configuration for different dev environments - we have full freedom in this place.
+> Ceylon doesn't force us to use any kind of configuration for different dev environments.

 Profile dir is a dir that placed in path `{project_root}/config/{profile-name}`.